formalco/backoffice-demo-django/README.md

-# backoffice-demo-django
+# Formal Identity Propagation Demo w/ Django integration

-This is a Django example of using the Formal SQL commenter to propagate end-user identities through the time of database access.
+This is Formal's Django integration for propagating end-user identities through the time of database access.
+This ia made possible as the Formal SQL commenter package adds a [database instrumentation](https://docs.djangoproject.com/en/3.2/topics/db/instrumentation/) that adds a SQL comment to each database query.

 1. See `backoffice_demo_django/middleware` for the database instrumentation package you can add to your own Django project.
 2. See `config/base.py` to see the `MIDDLEWARE` implementation that ativates the database instrumentation.